Grant Writing 101

 Statement of Need

-Explain why your project is needed now.
+Describe why your project is important.

 - Problem or community need that the project addresses